genn-team/genn/output/posts/sw_blog_toeplitz.md

 Finally, \\(R_{\text{col}}\\) can be reinterpreted as the output matrix \\(R\\) by arranging its entries row-wise in a \\(4\times 4\\) matrix.

 There we have it - convolution (in the machine learning sense, i.e. corss-correlation) of a kernel \\(K\\) with a layer \\(I\\) expressed as the product of a doubly blocked Toeplitz matrix derived from \\(K\\) with the column vector of the row-wise unrolled entries from \\(I\\).

+[^1]: Convolution images created with software from:
+Vincent Dumoulin and Francesco Visin, A guide to convolution arithmetic for deep learning (2016) ArXiv e-prints 1603.07285; [Software on github](https://github.com/vdumoulin/conv_arithmetic)